postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/grpc-request-interface.md

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/request-interface/request-sections.jpeg" alt="Request pane">

 * **Server URL** - Defines the endpoint where the service is hosted.
 A gRPC URL often starts with `grpc://` instead of `http://` or `https://`.
 While creating a new request, you can also browse through previously used URLs by selecting the URL field.
-This helps you in creating the request faster if you’re testing out multiple methods on the same endpoint.
+This helps you create the request faster if you’re testing multiple methods on the same endpoint.

 * **Method** - Select the method you wish to invoke using the method selector dropdown.
 The list of methods is populated by the service definition.
 Method types are described in detail in the [invoking different types of methods](#invoking-different-types-of-methods) section below.